toniclecb/springbootregistration/readme.md

   - Second test, Changing the code to a more testable code, remove the direct dependency on Date, test getStringDatetime
 - 110_upload_and_download_files
   - Create the class FileStorageConfig to store the directory of upload
+  - Create the file controller (mapping for upload), file exception and service (method to store file)
 ## Tags

 ### 100_initial - Initial project